ActiveState/OpenKomodoIDE/README.md

 # Komodo IDE

+As we retire Komodo IDE, ActiveState has a renewed focus on being the go-to service for securing the open source software supply chain.
+Check out our [Platform](https://www.activestate.com/products/platform/) to find out more.

-This readme explains how to get started building, using and developing with the Komodo IDE source base.
+This readme explains how to get started building, using, and developing with the Komodo IDE source base.

 ## Table of Contents